Child Development and Family Relations

 Our students apply their classroom knowledge in a practicum or fieldwork in schools and communities.
 This hands-on learning starts in the second year of study.
 The undergraduate program offers two tracks: K-3 teaching certification, and professional preparation to work with children and families in community settings.
 The early childhood education option includes student teaching experience.
 The curriculum meets the rigorous standards and requirements of the National Council of Family Relations’ Certified Family Life Educator designation.
 This enables graduates to quickly complete the application process for Certified Family Life Educator status.

 Child development and family relations faculty have a deep commitment to quality teaching, advising and mentoring.
 Several professors have been recognized with University of Maine outstanding teaching awards.
 Our faculty members frequently publish their research in books and national and international journals.
 Their areas of research are varied and include college students’ attitudes and behaviors, early childhood literacy and math, teaching methods to help students succeed in school, family relationships in their varied forms, and support for families with children with disabilities.
-One faculty member is a former editor of the prestigious National Council on Family Relations’ Journal of Marriage and Family and is the current editor of the council’s Journal of Family Theory and Review.
-Other faculty members serve on the editorial review boards of research and professional practice journals.
+Faculty members serve on the editorial review boards of research and professional practice journals.
 All faculty members present regularly at national and international conferences, and are active in state and national organizations representing their profession.

 Opportunities to excel